mvysny/vaadin-on-kotlin/docs/index.md

 * The database access is handled by the VoK-ORM library: a very simple and powerful layer over a SQL database.
 You can of course decide not to use
   VoK-ORM and use JPA; you can even decide not to use SQL at all and use a NoSQL database.

-To learn more about a particular piece, just click the box below to learn more:
+Vaadin-on-Kotlin apps typically consist of several pieces.
+To learn more about a particular piece, just click the box below:

 <div style="display: flex; flex-wrap: wrap">
 <div onclick="location.href='https://github.com/mvysny/karibu-dsl';" class="box md"><div class="caption">Karibu-DSL</div><div class="body">Write your UI in structured Kotlin code</div></div>